Andrewpensoneault/tensor_train_RNN/README.md

 1. Load the TLSTM_Lorenz_DA.ipynb into Google Colab
 2. Run the file

-Based on the work seen in:
+Based on the work forked from this <a href =https://github.com/yuqirose/tensor_train_RNN> repository </a> and the paper:
 ```
 @article{yu2017long,
   title={Long-term forecasting using tensor-train RNNs},